Perhaps you enjoy Chardonnay? Or Sauvignon Blanc? Maybe a lovely glass of deep purple Merlot or velvety red Cabernet Sauvignon.

 In the past, scientist focussed on the direct ‘anti-oxidant capacity these phytonutrients possess.
-However, emerging data show that at least in part the colourful pigments abundant in foods instead exert it’s healthfull effects indirectly via the micro-organisms in the gut*.
+However, emerging data show that, at least in part, the colourful pigments abundant in foods instead exert their beneficial effects indirectly via the micro-organisms in the gut*.

-Desired gut flora species flourishes when colourfull pigments abound around them in the gut.
+Desired gut flora species flourish when colourful pigments abound.
 They devour them, and you benefit from the by-products they create along the way!

 Happy gut, happy body, happy brain…

-Modulation of the biome*, more so than the direct action of the pigments, seems to be the driver behind altered biochemical signalling in the body and the consequent positive impact a drink or diet rich in colourful pigments exert.
-Reduced inflammation, heart disease risk and increased anti-oxidant capacity to name a few, ensue when we expose our ‘biome-buddies’ to vibrant naturally colourfull foods and drinks.
+Modulation of the biome*, more so than the direct action of the pigments, seems to be the driver behind altered biochemical signalling in the body.
+Reduced inflammation, heart disease risk and increased anti-oxidant capacity ensue when we expose our ‘biome-buddies’ to vibrant naturally colourful foods and drinks.

-Recent advances in understanding immune function have shown that the zillions of organisms we carry around in our gut seem to be in charge of our immune system.
-They largely control the innate capacity of the immune system to switch on protective mechanisms or switch off detrimental processes that contribute to disease development.
+The zillions of organisms we carry around in our gut are indeed in charge of our immune system.
+They largely control our innate capacity to switch on protective mechanisms or switch off detrimental processes that contribute to disease development.

-But wine still contains alcohol, and that’s why I always tell my patients: if you enjoy your glass, you have to ‘earn’ it by increasing the nutrient density of your diet and simultaneously enhancing your detoxification capacity.
+But wine still contains alcohol.
+I always tell my patients: if you enjoy your glass, you have to ‘earn’ it and you do this by increasing the nutrient density of your diet and simultaneously enhancing your detoxification capacity.
 Exercise and sweating, combined with an optimal diet is vital!
 It’s also worthwhile to compensate and make adjustments to minimise undesired physiological effects.